BlossomFox/BlossomOS/README.md

 Customized Operating System Repository.

-Downloadable OVF images & .ISO images
+With Downloadable OVF images & .ISO images

 WARNING NOT READY FOR PRODUCTION USE!